-However, the most interesting element coming from the teachers' group regards the comparison between their approach to the educational technologies, their approach to the ToS, the evaluation of the whole experience and their professional experience.
-Here is the table relating professional experience as a pivot, and here, the table relating Professional Activity beyond teaching concern about data tracking, profiling or other problems relating privacy.
+However, the most interesting element coming from the teachers' group regards the comparison between their approach to the educational technologies, their approach to the ToS, their professional experience, and the evaluation of the whole experience in this activity.
+Here is the table relating professional experience as a pivot, and here, the table relating Professional Activity beyond teaching

+Less expert teachers (less than five years) tended to be less concerned on the ToS.
+Their approach to both the educational technologies and the relating ToS is more instrumental (The tools are "useful" and we must "improve their usage") with less concern about data tracking, profiling or other problems relating privacy.
 Some of them were even ready for a "trade-off" between the need of a technological tool and the risks the tool implies.
 They evaluated the activity a little bit less positively overall.

-Less expert teachers (less than five years) tended to be less concerned on the ToS.
-Their approach to both the educational technologies and the relating ToS is more instrumental (The tools are "useful" and we must "improve their usage") with little